 Run to trees from behind if you can help it; not from side to side.
 This is what is known as Shadow Walking, a term coined by DangerMan.
 The concept itself isn’t new.

 Shadow Walking is a concept you apply to all facets of safe movement around the field.
 Always place objects between you and opponents as you move towards them.
 From blocking their shots to blocking their vision, this tactic is a major tool in your paintball arsenal.

 The video below illustrates if you run up on a tree you can use it as cover as you approach an opponent.

 Remember that people run from tree-to-tree much of the time, I know I just said not to do that but your opponents most likely will.
 Think ahead.
 As you are in your little skirmish shooting at them, trading shots you’ll realize both of you may be at a standstill.

-Once they dart out, start shooting ahead of your opponent just before the tree they are running towards.
-They will run into your paint and be shot out.
+Once your opponent darts out, start shooting a constant stream of paint ahead of their path.
+It should be just before the tree they are running towards.
+In the sport, this is called throwing a rope.
+If the paint is shot fast enough, it appears to be an unbroken line, a rope of paint.
+In theory, your opponent will run into your paint and be shot out.
 If you try to follow them with your shots they will most likely always be a step ahead of your shots.

 Paintball is a game of Angles

 Perhaps the most important thing to understand about the game of paintball itself is that it is a game of angles.
 You may have heard of the term flank.